Johnny Devlin: 1959 onwards

 Devlin continued to record while in Australia.
 Between 1959 and 1981, while using at least 14 different record labels, he released a further 40 singles, ten EPs and three albums.

 With his new Australian manager John Collins he founded his own "Teen" label, for which he had three moderate hits: "Turn the Lights Out Johnny" (December 1959, written by Devlin), "Gigolo" (September 1960, Mitchell Torok) and "Got a Zac in the Back of Me Pocket" (November 1960, Nat Kipner).
 Music World released an album called 24 Original Golden Greats in 1980 that contained all of his New Zealand singles.
 In 1963 and 1964, he recorded "Stomp the Tumbarumba" (written by Devlin), "Blue Suede Shoes" and "Whole Lotta Shakin' Goin' On", the Bee Gees singing backup vocals on all three songs.

-Devlin wrote several songs for other artists, notably "Good Looking Boy", a hit for Patsy Ann Noble in 1961.
+Devlin wrote several songs for other artists, notably "Good Looking Boy", a hit for Patsy Ann Noble in 1961, and "Surfside" (1963) for Digger Revell and the Denvermen.
+Devlin was also the latter group's manager.
 He wrote the official song for the 1974 Commonwealth Games in Christchurch, "The Games are On".

 Festival Records released two CDs with an overview of Devlin's recordings.
 The first released in 1998 covered his Australian years, the second, released in 2001, a compilation of his New Zealand Prestige years.

 In June 2015, aged 77, Devlin suffered a heart attack while on board a P&O cruise ship.
 He was transferred to St Vincent's Hospital, Sydney in a critical condition and received a triple bypass which saved his life.

 Devlin still continues to perform at the club level in Australia.

 Of the original Devils, only Claude Papesch remained in the music business.
 Widely traveled around Australasia, he eventually settled in New South Wales, working more in the jazz field than the rock 'n' roll which launched him.
 Battling cancer during the last years of his life, he served time on the Blue Mountains City Council and was elected Deputy Mayor of Blue Mountains in 1984 but, due to ill health, was unable to complete his term.
 Claude Papesch died in February 1987, aged 45.
 Keith Graham went on to play with the Embers.